 If you’re a survivor of domestic violence, you should consider hiring a lawyer as soon as possible, especially when you fear for your or your children’s safety.
 You should also consider legal help when facing a divorce or custody battle with an abusive partner.
 Of course, if you experience an emergency, you should dial 911 to summon local law enforcement immediately.

 Your lawyer can help you obtain protective orders to prevent further abuse.
 Additionally, they can ensure that your rights and interests are fully represented during divorce proceedings or custody battles.
-In short, any situation that brings your safety or legal rights into question necessitates the assistance of a lawyer.
+In short, any situation that questions your safety or legal rights necessitates a lawyer’s assistance.

 How an attorney can help you in a domestic violence case